vtex-apps/io-documentation/docs/en/Recipes/development/managing-application-logs.md

 # Managing application logs

 VTEX IO provides a logging service that allows developers to keep track of errors, warnings, and informative events within an application.
-The VTEX IO logging service collects data from the cloud infrastructure where VTEX applications run and delivers them via the VTEX IO CLI.
+The VTEX IO Logging Service collects data from the cloud infrastructure where VTEX applications run and delivers them via the VTEX IO CLI.

-In the following section, you'll learn how to implement the VTEX IO logging service in your apps and how to retrieve their logs.
+In the following section, you'll learn how to implement the VTEX IO Logging Service in your apps and how to retrieve their logs.

->ℹ️ The VTEX IO logging service is currently available for Node apps only.
+>ℹ️ The VTEX IO Logging Service is currently available for Node apps only.

+---

 ## Before you start

 To complete this guide, you must have the VTEX IO CLI installed in your machine.
 For more information, please refer to [this document](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-vtex-io-cli-install).

+---

 # Step by step